lukemunsch/fantasy-blog-shop/README.md

 ### Resources Page

 The resource details page will look similar to the Missions page; There is a product name at the top with an image underneath and the category it is a part of.
-There is a product description
+There is a product description and teh cateogry it belongs to beneth it.
+We have a quantity form with an increasing and decreasing button as well as a button to return to the resources page or to add the selected item to the basket with the quantity from the form.

 [Resource Details Page](media/README/resource-details-page.png)